iranian-barley/sum-of-prime-factors-function/README.md

 # sum-of-prime-factors-function
 Python algorithm for a mathematical iteration problem on prime factors.
-It is weakly related to the Goldbach conjecture.

 If n is prime, double n.
 If n is composite, subtract the sum of the prime factors.
 Continue this procedure until you reach a cycle or 1.